Organization Tips to Make Your Pottery Studio Shine

 If you’re going wheel throwing, typically, it may cost a little bit more.
 You should make sure that you’re able to get the right kind of wheel for yourself too.

-Typically, if you’re someone that’s going into hand building, you need a slab roller.
+Typically, if you’re someone who’s going into hand building, you need a slab roller.
 Slab rollers are great because they can help roll out the slabs, and if you’re someone that finds rolling the clay a lot of work, and a bit of a waste of time.
-If you’re someone that is thinking about getting into throwing, consider your wheel.
-You’ll want to get something that fits your personal skill level, and ultimately will make you happy.
+If you’re someone who is thinking about getting into throwing, consider your wheel.
+You’ll want to get something that fits your personal skill level and ultimately will make you happy.

 Pottery Studio